 Close up image of maple syrup being drizzled over blueberry French toast.

-The Secret to Making the Best French Toast: Why You’ll Love This Recipe
+The Secret to Making the Best French Toast: Why You’ll Love This Blueberry French Toast Bake

 Ingredients You’ll Need

-Believe it or not, this easy blueberry French toast bake comes together with just six simple ingredients.
+Believe it or not, this easy blueberry French toast casserole comes together with just six simple ingredients.
 Here’s everything you need:

 • Croissants – Large croissants replace bread for an extra crisp exterior and a pillowy center.
 For the best results, allow them to become slightly stale.

-• Milk – We recommend using whole milk for the richest taste, but any milk you have on hand can be used.
+• Milk – We recommend using whole milk for the richest taste.
+However, any milk you have on hand will work.

 • Eggs – These are crucial to form the custard, allowing the liquid to bake and set.